Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Abraham Maslow expanded the field of humanistic psychology to include an explanation of how human needs change through an individual's lifespan.
-His theories focused on individuals and whole people rather than sets of symptoms.
+Maslow expanded the field of humanistic psychology to include an explanation of how human needs change throughout an individual's lifespan, and how these needs influence the development of personality.

-Maslow's hierarchy of needs ranked human needs from the most basic, physical needs to the most advanced needs of self-actualization.
-A person must acquire and master each level of need before perceiving the next need.
+Maslow's hierarchy of needs ranks human needs from the most basic physical needs to the most advanced needs of self-actualization.
+A person must acquire and master each level of need before proceeding to the next need.